devinshields/h2odocs/source/quickstart/quickstart_jar.rst

 First time users may need to download and install Java in order to run H2O.
 The program is available free on the web, and can be quickly installed.
-Even though you will use java to run H2O, no programming is necessary.
+Even though you will use Java to run H2O, no programming is necessary.

-In the java command entered into the terminal the term -Xmx1g was used.
+In the Java command entered the term -Xmx1g was used.
 Xmx is the amount of memory given to H2O.
 If your data set is large, give H2O more memory (for example, -Xmx4g gives H2O four gigabytes of memory).
 For best performance, Xmx should be 4x the size of your data, but never more than the total amount of memory on your